jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 [^1]:
-    To the best of our knowledge, none of the many existing Python implementations of AlphaZero are able to learn a player that beats a simple minmax baseline (that plans at depth at least 2) on a single desktop computer.
+    To the best of our knowledge, none of the many existing Python implementations of AlphaZero are able to learn a player that beats a minmax baseline that plans at depth 2 on a single desktop computer.

 ## Setup